 For many cancer survivors the most pressing question about resumes is how to deal with gaps.
 The received wisdom is that gaps are deadly on a resume, but due to the downturn in the economy many people now have long periods without a steady full-time job.
-(Of course that’s a bittersweet circumstance since finding work in a bad job environment is all the tougher to negotiate.)
+(Of course that’s a bittersweet circumstance, since finding work in a bad job environment is all the tougher to do.)

 There are many strategies for dealing with a resume gap:

 - List skills first: List all of your career skills at the top of your resume, and underneath each heading include three to six bullet points that summarize your core skills.
 Then at the bottom of your resume, briefly list the companies you’ve worked for, your job titles and the years of employment.

 - Forgo the calendar: If you’ve been out of the workforce for several years, omit the calendar year and include instead the number of years of service.
 For example, “Two years of managerial work in customer service.”